lgsfarias/go-gin-rest-api/README.md

 - [x] Create an API RESTful with Go and Gin
 - [x] Integrate Go API with a database running on Docker
 - [x] Connect to a database using GORM
+- [x] Create automated tests for the API

 <br/>